 Natural capital and biodiversity management

 Another key aspect for Enagás in the environmental dimension is the management of natural capital and biodiversity.
-In this area, we analyse the dependencies and impact of our activity on natural capital in order to identify actions to minimise our environmental impact.
+In this area, we analyse the dependencies and impact of our activity on natural capital, in line with Natural Capital Coalition’s Natural Capital Protocol, in order to identify actions to minimise our environmental impact.

 Below you can see the environmental impacts identified by the company, according to their significance and origin, and the main actions we carry out to prevent and reduce them.